 Research: We may use or share your health information if the group that oversees our research, the Institutional Review Board, approves a waiver of permission (authorization) for disclosure or for a researcher to begin the research process.

-Facility Directory: Unless you notify us that you object, we may use your name, location in the facility, general condition.
+Facility directory: Unless you notify us that you object, we may use your name, location in the facility and general condition.
 We may disclose this information to people who ask for you by name.
 We will also provide this information to clergy of your religious affiliation.

 Public health purposes: We disclose information to health agencies as required by law.
 Examples include reporting vital statistics (births and deaths) and reporting to prevent or control disease, injury or disability.